 O’Dowd was in his early 30s at the time he was playing Rhodes, who was a state trooper – a state trooper’s yearly salary is something like $30,000 to $45,000.

 If you, O’Dowd, were paid $30,000 to play Rhodes, you were making in the two weeks (or two months) it took you to shoot this film what it would take a “real life” Rhodes twelve months of straight Monday – Friday work to earn, so please, kindly stop complaining about the ‘Bridesmaids’ part not supposedly paying you enough.

-Most people are not getting paid figures like $10,000 (or more) dollars to appear in a movie that only took three weeks of work to shoot, okay?
+Most people are not getting paid figures like $10,000 (or more) dollars to appear in a movie that only took three to whatever number of weeks of work to shoot, okay?